Dixon Branch Greenbelt Park

 Discussions began in 2000, led by Christine Rogers and Jessica Bryant, whose efforts enabled the park area’s inclusion in the 2006 bond election, which passed.
-Somehow the Eastwood area was not included.
+Somehow, the Eastwood area was not included.
 Rogers lobbied city council member Sheffie Kadane for some of the funding to be re-directed to Eastwood.

 img_1217-smal